Getty Images

 1. Goals

-The main goal for customer success teams is to improve customer loyalty through proactive customer service and relationship-building, not sales.
-Although organizations need sales and marketing teams to generate leads and promote products, customers wary of sales tactics may not trust these departments.
+Customer success teams aim to improve customer loyalty through proactive customer service and relationship-building, not sales.
+Although organizations need sales and marketing teams to generate leads and promote products, customers wary of sales tactics might not trust these departments.
 A customer success team offers a different approach.
 These teams align their success with the customer's success, as opposed to increased revenue, which helps build trust.

-An account manager's goal, on the other hand, is primarily to grow accounts and increase sales.
+An account manager, on the other hand, aims to grow accounts and increase sales.
 Account managers serve as a point of contact between customers and the organization and encourage customers to consider subscription upgrades and additional products.

 2. Responsibilities